xtiandiaz/emerald/README.md

 # Closing words... for now

 This is an personal, ongoing project, extended and iterated at my own pace, and driven at times by whims.
-However, please feel free to use and to contribute if you find value in it.
+However, please feel free to use and to contribute if you also find value in it.